 Database backup can be executed by using the backup wizard on cPanel.
 Back up MySQL database and save it in backup_db.sql.gz on the desktop.

 You can launch a droplet and follow the steps mentioned in the guide ‘initial server setup for Ubuntu server 14.04’.
 After the initial setup of the cloud, you should ensure the installation of the LAMP stack.

 After the setting up of the cloud server as well as LAMP stack, you should install WordPress.

 Apache virtual host creation can be achieved by creating a new file in the ‘site available’ directory.
 Use the following command:

 sudo nano / etc/ apache2/ sites-available/ your domain.com

-By appropriately substituting your domain.com as well as user name you can add a virtual host for blog.
-In order to make Apache listen for your domain.com you should enable the virtual host by using a2ensite, an Apache utility.
+By appropriately substituting your domain.com as well as the user name you can add a virtual host for the blog.
+In order to make Apache listen for your domain.com, you should enable the virtual host by using a2ensite, an Apache utility.
 This should be followed by reloading the Apache server.

 Uploading the backup files

 Upload MySQL database and files on VPS by using SCP in a secure manner.
 Following commands need to be executed on your computer for further uploading to the server’s home directory.

 scp ~/Downloads/wp-content.zip username@server_ip_address: